 Rape is an abomination.
 Thankfully, most men are mentally and physically incapable of the act.
 For a normal man, there is nothing sexually stimulating about a cowering frightened female who wants to leave.
 Sadly, there are some men who are turned on by this circumstance.
 For these criminals, rape fulfills some sick desire for power and subjugation.

+Such people need to be identified and isolated.
+Failure to do so presents a huge danger that the behavior will be repeated.
+Men who like to rape, just like people with normal needs, generally strive with frequency to satisfy their basic desires.
 Rape is without doubt an underreported crime.
 Victims fail to report for a variety of reasons.
 Our state recognizes that fact in a statement of law.
 Colorado's criminal code explains that many sexual assault victims fail to report because of "the personal indignity, humiliation, and embarrassment involved in the offenses themselves; and the fear of further personal indignity, humiliation, and embarrassment in connection with investigation and prosecution:

 "These offenses usually occur under circumstances in which there are no witnesses except for the accused and the victim, and, because of this and the frequent delays in reporting, there is often no evidence except for the conflicting testimony.
 Moreover, there is frequently reluctance on the part of others to believe that the offenses occurred because of the inequality between the victim and the perpetrator."

 This language comes from a law passed by our Colorado legislature which tells judges to make special evidentiary allowances in sexual assault prosecutions.
 Instead of the normal rule of evidence which looks skeptically on admission of other misconduct by the accused, this Colorado law turns the presumptions around.
 The legitimate justification is set forth in the preamble to the law itself: